 - Hearing Procedures, Rules and Guidance

-The Hearing Process Guide and Rules (Hearing Rules) apply when the Standards Commission, after receiving a report from the Commissioner for Ethical Standards in Public Life in Scotland (CESPLS), decides to hold a Hearing.
+The Hearing Process Guide and Rules (Hearing Rules) applies when the Standards Commission, after receiving a report from the Commissioner for Ethical Standards in Public Life in Scotland (CESPLS), decides to hold a Hearing.
 In certain circumstances and following the agreement of parties involved in the Hearing the Standards Commission may apply an Abbreviated Hearing Process.

 Section 16 of the Ethical Standards in Public Life etc. (Scotland) Act 2000 gives the Standards Commission the power to hold a Hearing.
 Section 17 of the 2000 Act enables the Standards Commission to decide what procedures to follow at any Hearing.

 Members of the Standards Commission agreed the content of the Hearing Rules.
 The aim of the Hearing Rules is to ensure that Hearings are managed fairly, efficiently and in an open and transparent manner.

 The Hearing Rules state the actions the Standards Commission will take after a decision is made to hold a Hearing.
 They also outline the procedures to be followed by anyone who attends a Hearing.
 This includes: